 To support schools’ efforts to combat trafficking, NCSSLE offers helpful resources. for administrators, teachers, specialized instructional support personnel, parents, caregivers, and students.

-U.S. Department of Education Human Trafficking: Offers helpful resources for administrators, teachers, specialized instructional support personnel, parents, caregivers, and students to combat trafficking.
+U.S. Department of Education Human Trafficking: Offers a dedicated webpage with helpful federal resources for administrators, teachers, specialized instructional support personnel, parents, caregivers, and students to combat trafficking.

 Human Trafficking in America's Schools: Provides awareness of the current prevalence of child trafficking and the forms it takes and explains what schools can do to prevent, respond, and help students to recover from human trafficking.